boris-kz/CogAlg/README.md

 - nested derivatives parameterize resulting clusters for higher-order cross-comp, selectively incremental in range, derivation, and composition of comparands and their param sets.
 Such compressed encoding should be far more meaningful than huge flat weigh matrices in ANNs.
 But it’s very complex to consistently design and parallelize, precluding immediate trial and error that dominates ML.

-Below I describe the process in more detail, then extend comparisons to ANN and BNN.
+Below I describe the process in more detail, then elaborate on comparisons to ANN and BNN (addendum 1).
 This is an open project: [WIKI](https://github.com/boris-kz/CogAlg/wiki), we need help with design and implementation.
 I pay for contributions or monthly if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
 Longer but partly obsolete introduction: <www.cognitivealgorithm.info>
 This content is published under Creative Commons Attribution 4.0 International License.

-###Outline of my approach
+### Outline of my approach

 Initial clustering levels, positional resolution (macro) lags value resolution (micro) by one quantization order: